gray-area/Linux/dashtodock_fix.md

 ```
 nano updates.txt
 ```

+Delete the "Listing..." entry.
+Then do it again as follows:

 ```
 ctrl+w
 Listing
 ```

-Delete the "Listing..." entry.
-Then do it again as follows:
+Delete the whole "Gnome-shell...dashtodock" line.

 ```
 ctrl+w
 dashtodock
 ```

-Delete the whole "Gnome-shell...dashtodock" line.
+Exit the nano text editor by using the following commands:

 ```
 ctrl+x